Concurrency in C#: Step-by-Step Tutorial 2025

 3. Thread logic execution: The CPU starts executing the logic defined in the function referenced by the thread object.

-Those steps occur for each thread, leading to parallel execution of the functions passed to the threads.
+Those steps occur for each thread, leading to parallel execution of the functions passed to them in parallel.
 In other words, the script will perform the five HTTP requests in parallel.

 Perfect!
 Each thread is now running.